 Dry Creek Olive Company’s Community Milling days are an ideal way for the small olive grower to produce homegrown olive oil and celebrate the joys of harvest time.
 Come on out and enjoy the “fruit” of your labor!
 We have found that some of our most flavorful oils are produced on Community Milling days.
 The “field blending” created by combining neighbors’ olives produces amazing extra virgin oil!

 As the grapes near harvest, our thoughts turn to Olive Milling season.
 Whether the harvest season will start early, be late or just as expected remains to be seen.
 Warmer weather in late August, September and early October may speed up the ripening of the olive harvest.
-We will watch mother nature in the weeks approaching the olive harvest season to ensure the schedule is locked in.
-Therefore, these dates may be subject to change as the season progresses.
-Please check back with us in late September for the final dates.
+Watch mother nature in the weeks approaching the olive harvest season to select a date that fits best for you.

 Our Community Milling dates for the 2018 Olive Harvest season are scheduled on the following days: